The mixing conjecture under GRH: Overview of proof

 \subsection{More general version of main theorem}

-To motivate the more general version, note that the finite quotient of the sphere ${\sf S}^2=\SO_3(\Z)^+\backslash S^2$ from \eqref{eq:def-Rd} can be realized as an adelic double quotient, in the following way.
-Let $B$ be the quaternion algebra over $\Q$ of Hamilton quaternions and denote by $R\subset B$ the Hurwitz quaternions; then $R$ is the unique maximal order in $B$, up to $B^\times$-conjugacy .
-Setting $\bG$ to be the affine algebraic group defined over $\Q$ representing the projective unit group of $B$, i.e., $\bG(\Q)=\Q^\times\backslash B^\times$, we have ${\sf S}^2=\bG(\Q)\backslash\bG(\A)/K$.
+To motivate the more general version, note that the finite quotient of the sphere $\mathcal{S}^2=\Gamma\backslash S^2$ from \eqref{eq:def-Rd} can be realized as an adelic double quotient, in the following way.
+Let $B$ be the quaternion algebra over $\Q$ of Hamilton quaternions and denote by $R\subset B$ the Hurwitz quaternions; then $R$ is the unique maximal order in $B$, up to $B^\times$-conjugacy.
+Setting $\bG = \bPB^{\times}$ to be the affine algebraic group defined over $\Q$ representing the projective unit group of $B$, i.e., $\bG(\Q)=\Q^\times\backslash B^\times$, we have $\mathcal{S}^2=\bG(\Q)\backslash\bG(\A)/K$.
 Here $K=K_\infty K_f$, $K_f$ is the closure in $\bG(\A_f)$ of $R^\times/{\pm 1}$, and $K_\infty\simeq\SO(2)$ is a maximal compact torus of $\bG(\R)\simeq\SO(3)$.

 This description naturally generalizes to $\bG$ representing the projective group of units of an arbitrary quaternion algebra $B$ over $\Q$, along with a choice of a maximal order $R\subset B$.
-For $B$ indefinite, i.e., $B\otimes \R\simeq \Mat(\R)$, this recovers a wide class of Shimura curves, and for $B$ definite we obtain a finite union of (finite quotients of) ellipsoids.
-We denote any such space by $Y_K$ -- in this section we shall abbreviate this to $Y$ -- and call it a \textit{quaternionic variety}; see Section \ref{sec:Shimura} for more details.
-We will also denote by ${\rm Ram}_B$ the finite even set of rational places where $B$ ramifies and set $d_B\in\mathbb{N}$ to be the product of all finite primes in ${\rm Ram}_B$.
+For $B$ indefinite, i.e., $\mathbf{B}(\Bbb{R}) = \Mat(\R)$, this recovers a wide class of Shimura curves, and for $B$ definite we obtain a finite union of (finite quotients of) ellipsoids.
+We denote any such space by $Y_K$ --- in this section we shall abbreviate this to $Y$ --- and call it a \textit{quaternionic variety}; see \S \ref{sec:Shimura} for more details.
+We will also denote by ${\rm Ram}_B$ the finite even set of rational places where $B$ ramifies and set $d_B\in\mathbb{N}$ to be the product of all primes in ${\rm Ram}_B$.
 In the split case we have $d_{\Mat}=1$.

-Now, $Y$ admits a notion of ``special point", namely, one whose stabilizer (the Mumford-Tate group) is a torus defined over $\Q$.
+Now, $Y$ admits a notion of ``special point", namely, one whose stabilizer (the Mumford--Tate group) is a torus defined over $\Q$.
 Such special points are partitioned into packets, each packet being a principal homogeneous space for the Picard group of an imaginary quadratic order $\scO$.
 One can then define the discriminant of a packet to be $D=|{\rm disc}(\scO)|$; it is \textit{admissible}, in the sense of Lemma \ref{lemma:adm-disc}.
-Since the level structure $K$ defining $Y$ arises from a maximal order, for every imaginary quadratic field $E$ there are $2^\omega$ such packets, for some integer $0\leq \omega\leq\omega(d_B)$ depending on the splitting behavior of primes dividing ${\rm gcd}(D,d_B)$; see Proposition \ref{prop:number-of-packets}.
+Since the level structure $K$ defining $Y$ arises from a maximal order, for every imaginary quadratic field $E$ there are $O_B(1)$ such packets depending on the splitting behavior of primes dividing ${\rm gcd}(D,d_B)$; see Proposition \ref{prop:number-of-packets}.